Devastating floods in Libya

 The protracted political crisis and past conflict in Libya have had a significant impact on public services, particularly health, social protection and education services.
 For those already displaced and in need, this disaster compounds the loss and suffering.

 Beyond the immediate risks of death and injury, the floods in Libya pose a severe risk to children’s health and safety.
 With compromised safe water supplies, the chance of diarrhoea and cholera outbreaks, as well as dehydration and malnutrition, increase significantly.
 Meanwhile, children who lose their parents or become separated from their families are more exposed to protection risks, including violence and exploitation.

 How is UNICEF responding?

-UNICEF is engaged in the humanitarian response in Derna and most other affected areas, working in close coordination with the authorities and the UN country team.
+UNICEF is engaged in the humanitarian response, working in close coordination with the authorities.
 The priority is to scale up life-saving assistance, in particular providing health and water and sanitation supplies, psychosocial support, family tracing and preventing water borne diseases.

 UNICEF has been actively supporting the children in Libya since 1957 and has mobilized vital supplies to support the immediate humanitarian response.
 These include essential medical supplies, hygiene kits, water treatment materials, as well as clothing kits for children.
 UNICEF has also established mobile child protection teams in collaboration with partners, who are conducting child protection screening and providing psychosocial support and activities.